Category:

 Wrestling Persona

-Brooks' wrestling persona of CM Punk, which he has used throughout his entire professional career, has been consistently portrayed as confrontational, outspoken, and rebellious yet abstemious, traits that are all inspired by Brooks' real-life personality.
+Brooks' wrestling persona of CM Punk, which he has used throughout his entire professional career, has been consistently portrayed as confrontational, outspoken, and rebellious yet abstemious, traits that are all inspired by Phillip's real-life personality.
 He was also known to incorporate flagrantly anti-establishment attitudes into his appearances.
 Additionally, Punk donned a myriad of tattoos across his body, many of which became symbols and mantras associated with his professional identity.
 Some of his tattoos include a Pepsi Globe, the words "Straight Edge" and "Drug Free," and the Cobra Command logo.

 Personal Life and Film Career

 Toward the end of the 2010s, Brooks began a career acting in films.
 In 2019, he starred in the horror film "Girl on the Third Floor" as a former criminal who buys a strange old house in the Chicago suburbs.
-The same year, Brooks had a supporting role in another horror film, "Rabid," a remake of the eponymous David Cronenberg film.
+The same year, Phillip had a supporting role in another horror film, "Rabid," a remake of the eponymous David Cronenberg film.
 He was later in the 2021 horror thriller "Jakob's Wife," which had its world premiere at South by Southwest in Austin, Texas.

 Real Estate

-In 2010 CM Punk paid $2.125 million for a home in suburban Chicago.
+In 2010, CM Punk paid $2.125 million for a home in suburban Chicago.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.